nixon-voxell/BlenderMeshToJSON/README.md

 Cloth Exporter Blender Addon
 ---
 This is a custom made [Blender](https://blender.org) Addon that is targeted for the use case of my [GPUClothSimulationInUnity](https://github.com/voxell-tech/GPUClothSimulationInUnity) project.
-The first stage of this add-on for blender.
 This add-on converts any face with more than 3 vertices into proportional triangles.

 How to use?
 ---